Adaptive estimating function inference for non-stationary determinantal point processes: Introduction

 Specializing to second-order estimating functions, a common approach \citep{guan:06,tanaka:ogata:stoyan:08} is to restrict the random sum to pairs of $R$-close points for some user-specified $R>0$.
 This may lead to faster computation and improved statistical efficiency.
 The properties of the resulting estimators depend strongly on $R$ but only ad hoc guidance is available for the choice of $R$.
 Moreover, it is difficult to account for ad hoc choices of $R$ when establishing theoretical results.
-Our third contribution is a simple intuitively appealing adaptive choice of $R$ which leads to a theoretically tractable estimation procedure and we demonstrate its usefulness in simulation studies for determinantal point processes as well as an example of a cluster process.
+Our third contribution is a simple intuitively appealing adaptive choice of $R$ which leads to a theoretically tractable estimation procedure.
+We demonstrate its usefulness in simulation studies for determinantal point processes as well as an example of a cluster process.
+The practical advantage of the adaptive choice is further illustrated by an application to a dataset of locations of Japanese pines.